bhaskarmansii/Ad-Campaign-Duel-Facebook-vs.-AdWords-/README.md

 ## Ad Campaign Duel-Facebook vs.AdWords

-The analysis is performed using Excel

-**Approach:** Performed a comprehensive analysis of 365 days of daily campaign data:
+**Approach:** Performed a comprehensive analysis of 365 days of daily campaign data using Excel:

 **Click and conversion data:** Compared daily clicks and conversion rates for each platform.
 **Statistical testing:** Employed t-tests to identify statistically significant differences in performance between Facebook Ads and Google AdWords.